FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 ## Experiments

-Two task trajectories are considered: a hovering and an elicoidal trajectory.
+Two task trajectories are considered:
+- a hovering task, tested with both wind and contact force actions
+- and an elicoidal trajectory tested with wind action only

 We tested the external wrench estimation and contact detection, in the following cases: